BKokay/test-vault/1-projects/Ideas/To build.md

 Go the fuck to sleep (app that counts how many times you bounced until your baby goes to sleep )

 Baby name generator with swiping.
 Like tender

+Website which aggregates number of listings per technology  [[skillscout]]